stephenkinuthia-cell/stephenkinuthia-cell/README.md

 - 😄 Pronouns: He/Him

 - ⚡ Fun fact:
-  I’m both a **numbers person and a storyteller**—I love turning raw data into insights that drive action.
+  I’m both a numbers person and a storytellerI love turning raw data into insights that drive action.

 ## 📊 GitHub Stats